dfki-ric/uxo-dataset2024/README.md

 ## Directory structure
 - *3d_models*: the photogrammetry 3d models of the target objects.
 - *scripts*: contains the scripts used for processing and extracting the data.
-- *recordings*: contains one folder per recordings.
-Each recording folder is named by date and local time.
+- *recordings*: contains one folder per target type, and then one folder per recording named by date and local time.

 ## Recording contents
 - *aris_polar*: directory containing sonar images rendered in polar coordinates.